How to Use a Pitch Deck Template (Step-by-Step)

-Once you get all those questions answered you’ll be much more inclined to talk to investors.
+Once you answer all those questions you’ll be much more inclined to talk to investors.
 If you are a gamer, then you can probably understand the analogy of showing up to the final boss battle with an underdeveloped character.
 Yup, that’s right it’s the same in business.
 And once you get defeated for being unprepared, you will have to restart the game and do it over again if you aren’t careful.
-So do it right the first time and lets get super powered before we go knocking on the funding door.
+So do it right the first time and lets create a super power before we go knocking on the funding door.

 How do you power up your business before facing the final boss battle of this level?
 Internal due diligence.
 Everything we’ve taken you through so far should have you powered up and ready to go.
 Customers are your hearts, and a great business model is your strength and overall stamina.
 And knowing how you got here with passion and experience is how you are going to win against something that initially seems huge, scary and out of your league.

 Well, that’s it for today!
 But, we advise everyone to stay tuned for the continuation of our series of blogs dedicated to helping startups and entrepreneurs navigate the rough waters of securing investment funding.